Erik Duffy • Contact • Home Page

 Unaccepted: Work turned in on or after the day of the test, or turned in somewhere other than the Math 2 To-Be-Graded tray (such as by email or to the office) will not be graded.

 Scoring: You can request an extension in advance to get full credit on late work (see above).
-Late work without an extension may be graded down by a small amount, generally no more than 2 ponts.
+Late work without an extension may be graded down by a small amount, usually no more than 2 ponts.
 To make up for lost points due to legitimate, unplanned absences, you can submit each late assignment with a readmit slip from the office.
 Alternatively, you can choose to have your semester grade automatically rounded up if it is 89, 79, 69, or 59.

 Chapter Updates: A few days before each chapter test, I will send an email with the following.